acao/docker-owncloud-1/README.md

 The -e is to give info for the SSL generation of .key and .pem file ... please change the values for your specific location and info ...

-check port and point your brownser to location ...and log in with: admin admin , remember to use mysql database with database name: owncloud and password: ownclouddbpasswd plus server will be: localhost ... and user will be : ownclouduser
+check port and point your brownser to https://[ip]:443/ and log in with: admin  plus create your own password.

+remember to use mysql database with

+database name: owncloud

+password: ownclouddbpasswd

+server will be: localhost

+user will be : ownclouduser

-Use docker-bash ID_container to access the container from the server that the container is running ... docker-bash part of docker-tools ..
+Use docker-bash ID_container to access the container from the server that the container is running ... docker-bash part of QuantumObject/docker-tools